ChicoState/UX-BlueConnect/phaseII/README.md

 ## Introduction

-!!!
-Describe the general problem that the project is trying to solve and the focus of this interval of work !!!
-After establishing a connection in phase1 the main goal of phase2 was getting multiple connections...
+After establishing a connection in phase1 the main goal of phase2 was getting multiple connections - there is an issue of having to hardcode the ids for a given device.

 ## Methods

-!!!
-Describe research methods you used to discover new insights, which explains the purpose of each.
-Provide enough detail that someone would be able to faithfully reproduce your research. !!!
 Cognitive Walkthru created from WireFrames, Informal Feedback

 ## Findings

-!!!
-For each research method, detail each of the findings point-by-point to clarify new discoveries of users' needs !!!
 From the Cognitive Walkthru and the Informal Feedback...
 Meet up with Software team to make a clearer Wireframe...